lo-maxwell/react-virtual-garden/blog.md

   * Creates an eventReward and adds it to the user's inventory
   * Claimable once per day

+## Day 38

+### Stored userEvents, eventRewards, eventRewardItems in database
+  * Underlying object only uses the most recently occurring event, but we log all events in database for future use

 TODO:

+Decorations should refresh selected item after running out of quantity

 Landing/loading pages for login/register - inform user not to leave the page